-Rather than be restricting however, the truth is that keeping a budget is liberating.
-It frees you from debt slavery.
+It frees you from the slavery of debt.
 It helps you reach your financial goals.
-It helps you to see areas where you spend without thinking, and enables you rechannel that money to spending on things you really want.
+It helps you cut spending in areas where you spend without much thought, and enables you to rechannel that money to spending on things you really want.

 Creating a budget is one of the first steps to being in control of your finances.
 It makes you aware of how much you’re earning, how much you’re spending and on what, how much you’re saving and how much you’re relying on debt.
 It enables you to know what your financial habits are and what your financial situation is.